Effective customer engagement breeds loyalty and revenue growth. It’s probably the most powerful business development capability you can nurture.

 Be clear on your message, frequency, tone and tactics

-Map out your customers’ preferred volume, tone and platform for communications and cross-reference this with the tools and techniques that you know will deliver the best return on investment.
+Map out your customers’ preferred volume, tone and platform for communications.
+Cross-reference this with the tools and techniques that you know will deliver you with the best return on investment.

-Make sure your tone is genuine and human, in particular on social media where businesses engage with their customers in a more relaxed way.
+Make sure your tone is genuine and human.
+This is especial;y important on social media where businesses engage with their customers in a more relaxed way.
 Make the most of social technology to build relationships.

 Make a plan

-Align your business goals with what you want to learn from your customers and develop a structured customer engagement programme.
+Align your business goals with what you want to learn from your customers.
+Use these to develop a structured customer engagement programme.
 Do you need a customer advisory board, engagement workshops, a relationship management process, or all three?
-Do you need to up your relationship-building game on social media?
+Do you need to improve relationship-building on social media?